kevinabrandon/sunsetpi/README.md

 * Make a multi-year long timelapse of each solar noon, and of each sunset showing how the sun moves across the horizon as the seasons pass.
 * Automatically add royalty free music to the videos.
 * Automatically add title and end screens.
+* Slow down the timelapse around the sunset (trigger the camera every 15 seconds for the hours before and after sunset).

 ## Dependencies
 * [imagemagick](https://imagemagick.org/) - for resizing and cropping